Join us for a virtual open house to learn more about the program! Find details and RSVP.

-The comprehensive, systems-based approach to the curriculum covers eight core content areas through the lens of sport and performance psychology and special courses in trauma, addiction, couples and families, and psychopharmacology.
+The comprehensive, systems-based approach to the curriculum covers eight core content areas and special courses in trauma, addiction, couples and families, and psychopharmacology.
 Students will cover professional counseling orientation and ethical practice; social and cultural diversity; human growth and development; career development; counseling and helping relationships; group counseling and group work; assessment and testing; and research and program evaluation.

 How is the degree completed?